 Wine rated (2020 guide) 90/100

-Dense garnet color with purple highlights.
-Maturation still defines the Lions' bouquet, but the fruit can also develop well.
+A deep garnet color with violet highlights.
+The wine’s maturity still defines the bouquet of Les Lions, but the fruit is also developing nicely.
 Inviting notes of caramel and chocolate, followed by fruity nuances.
 The wine is fresh and flavorful on the palate.
-Its tannins are well integrated and offer good aging potential, while its freshness ensures accessibility.
-2023-2038
+Its tannins are well-integrated and offer good aging potential, while its freshness ensures drinkability.
+2023–2038

 Vert de Vin